 The methods used by classical artists to create the illusion of shape, depth, and distance are the same principals you likely learned in primary school.
-By mastering two major color schemes, they learned to draw the viewer’s eye, evoke specific emotion, and challenge your preconceptions.
+By mastering two major color schemes, they learned to draw the viewer’s eye, evoke a specific emotion, and challenge your preconceptions.

 Color can have a purely symbolic function.
 However, when used in an artwork, color is neither arbitrary nor predetermined; it is always a deliberate choice by the artist.

-The two main color schemes used in art and design are the analogous colors and the complementary colors.
+The two main color schemes used in art and design are analogous colors and complementary colors.
 Analogous colors are harmonious; placed side by side, they will soften each other.
 Complementary colors intensify each other; juxtaposed, they will both seem more vivid.